VictorNorman/ScratchFoot/README.md

 * displaying variables on-screen.
 * setting the "depth" of sprites to control the layering of the display of sprites.

-ScratchFoot does **not** currently support these features from Scratch:
+### ScratchFoot limitations:
-* playing different instruments or drums.
+* Playing different instruments or drums is not supported.
-* only the "ghost" effect of the graphics effects is implemented.
+* Only the "ghost" effect of the graphics effects is implemented.
-* pen size is always width 1.
+* Pen size is always width 1.
-* user ("cloud") variables.
+* User ("cloud") variables not supported.
-* the video stuff
+* The video stuff and microphone stuff are not supported.
-* the microphone stuff.

 ----------------------

-#How to Convert a Scratch program to a ScratchFoot (i.e., Greenfoot) scenario.
+## How to Convert a Scratch program to a ScratchFoot (i.e., Greenfoot) scenario.

 The file s2g.py is a python3 program that will try to automatically convert a downloaded Scratch project into a Greenfoot scenario.
-**NOTE NOTE NOTE: this only works for Greenfoot 2.4.2 at this time.
-It is mostly untested with Greenfoot 3.**
+**NOTE NOTE NOTE: this has been primarily tested with Greenfoot 2.4.2 at this time.
+It seems to work with Greenfoot 3, but I need to test it more.**

 In order to make this work, you need to install these programs on your computer: